CoinGame/Donate-NuBits-Button/README.md

 #donate-nubits

 Donate-NuBits button is a very simple button users can click on your website to display a NuBits address.
 It's easy to copy/paste this address and send a donation.
 Only one size is available right now.
-Mave sure to change '<Insert Donation Address Here>' with your NuBits address.
+Make sure to change ```<Insert Donation Address Here>``` with your NuBits address.

 Javascript - put this in your header
 ```